 This might sound heavy, but it is always tempered with the understanding that Good Friday is a picture of how deeply and passionately I am cared for by my Creator.
 My response to this reflective time is always contentment and peace.

-There are many great resources available which revolve around Christ’s crucifixion.
-These resources provide opportunity to jump start your reflection with thoughts and teachings on the Passion story, as well as its ramifications and significance.
+There are many great resources available that revolve around Christ’s crucifixion.
+These resources provide an opportunity to jump-start your reflection with thoughts and teachings on the Passion story, as well as its ramifications and significance.